You want smart political talk without the meltdowns?

 The problem is the investigation, if you listen to James Comer, is going to be against Joe.

-Now the question is, did Joe Biden lie to the country when he said that he never spoke to his son, not a single time about his foreign business dealings.
+Now the question is, did Joe Biden lie to the country when he said that he never spoke to his son, not a single time, about his foreign business dealings?

 I think we already know the answer to that.

-Uh we've got photographic evidence of Joe and Hunter and foreign business partners.
+We've got photographic evidence of Joe and Hunter and foreign business partners.

-Um, As far as what the Republicans ought to be doing, they need to focus on the positive agenda they ran on.
+As far as what the Republicans ought to be doing, they need to focus on the positive agenda they ran on.

-They need to keep those promises, even if they don't become law.
+They need to keep those promises.

-They need to vote on every item they said they would vote on.
+Even if they don't become law, they need to vote on every item they said they would vote on.

-And then people can compare and contrast the differing political philosophies and governing philosophies, and simultaneously get to the bottom of really serious issues.
+And then people can compare and contrast the differing political philosophies and governing philosophies and simultaneously get to the bottom of really serious issues.

 One of them has to do with the Bidens.